RegardsOss/RegardsOss.github.io/_docs/getting-started/swarm.md

 y4..    regards-cnes_rs-admin-instance.1                   myregistry/rs-administration-instance:V1.1.0  regards-cnes-d13.myorganisation.com      Running 23 hours ago
 ```

-In the history, there is no container starting again and again every minuts.
+In the history, there is no container starting again and again every minutes.
 That's what we're expecting in a production environment.
 Moreover, we display the number of running containers and the number of expected ones.
 In this exemple everything is fine (`[RUNNING]	25/25`).
 The current state of these containers is also important.
 You need to wait 5 to 15 minutes to see if containers succeed to boot, some containers are waiting to others so they usually crash in that short period if there is some files unwritable, COTS not accessible...